AdobeDocs/dynamic-media-classic.en/help/using/configuring-analytics-reports.md

 ### Viewer events {#viewer-events}

 Viewer events describe actions that users perform with Adobe Dynamic Media Classic viewers.
-When a user initiates a certain action, such as selecting a thumbnail or starting or stopping a video, the viewer “broadcasts” an event to the web page, along with data associated with that event.
+When a user initiates a certain action, such as selecting a thumbnail or starting or stopping a video, the viewer "broadcasts" an event to the web page, along with data associated with that event.

 The following table describes viewer events that you can add to the Adobe Analytics Configuration screen.